 (Students can vary their word totals by +/-10%)

 Grades (A-F) will be given on an individual basis.
 Both language use, presentation and content will be evaluated using criteria adapted from the CEFR scale.
 This will be made available on Canvas.

-- Students need to complete 2/3 of their teaching practice (3 weeks) in order to be able to be examined.
+- Students need to complete 2/3rds and/or pass their teaching practice (3 weeks) in order to be able to be examined.

 - Students will be expected to self-assess and to reflect on their progression in the subject by using the EPOSTL and their private logbooks.
 These will be discussed in 2-3 diary logs (500-1000 words) which will be written and posted, using Canvas, during the course.
-They will focus on the connection between theories and ideas presented at the university and the practice experience - principles into practice.
+They will focus on the connection between theories and ideas presented at the university, practice experiences and their reading i.e.principles into practice.
 These must be approved before the student can be examined.

 All coursework and practice requirements must be completed and passed before the portfolio can be handed in for assessment.